The CarbonNeutral Protocol Index

 • Quality Criteria: A list of Scope 2 quality criteria that all electricity purchasing instruments, termed “contractual instruments,” need to meet in order to be used in market-based method accounting

-• Recommendations: Additional features entities are recommended to disclose include their electricity purchases, as well as other metrics such as total electricity, steam, heating, and cooling consumed and what percentage of a corporates’ operations have market-based method data available
+• Recommendations: Additional features entities are recommended to disclose include their electricity purchases, as well as other metrics such as total electricity, steam, heating, and cooling consumed and what percentage of a corporation’s operations have market-based method data available

 From the date of publication of the GHG Protocol Scope 2 amendment, entities using the GHG Corporate Protocol to meet the GHG inventory requirements of The CarbonNeutral Protocol are required to meet its Scope 2 Guidance, as officially amended from time to time by the WRI.

 1. Zero emissions may only be claimed when double-counting is avoided.
-Evidence should be available to establish either that the renewable electricity is not supplied to the national grid in the country concerned; or, that the benefit of the renewable energy is not included within national average grid factors or any other reporting factors
+Evidence should be made available to establish either that the renewable electricity is not supplied to the national grid in the country concerned; or, that the benefit of the renewable energy is not included within national average grid factors or any other reporting factors

-2.4.2.
+2.5.2.
 Treatment of Energy Attribute Certificates (EACs) in Scope 3 emissions

 This guidance details how EACs may be applied to emissions resulting from: